 The Fire District is overseen by a Board of Directors that consists of five publicly elected residents or property owners.
 Our Board Members serve four-year, staggered terms.
 The Board establishes fire district policy through the passage of resolutions and ordinances.
 The Board also adopts the fire district budget and approves appropriations and levies taxes.

-The Fire District is staffed by a combination of career and volunteer personnel that proudly protect the rural communities of Marmot, Cherryville, Brightwood, Wemme, Welches, Zig Zag, Rhododendron and Government Camp from our 3 fire stations.
+The Fire District is staffed by a 9 combination of career and 30 volunteer personnel, lead by Fire Chief John Ingrao.
+We proudly protect the rural communities of Marmot, Cherryville, Brightwood, Wemme, Welches, Zig Zag, Rhododendron and Government Camp from our 3 fire stations.
 Last year, we responded to just under 1000 emergency calls for assistance from our 6000 full time and up to 15,000 seasonal residents.

 The Fire District does not currently transport patients to the hospital.
-Ground ambulance services are provided my American Medical Response.
-Air Ambulance Services are provided by Life Flight Network.
+Ground ambulance services are provided by American Medical Response.
+Air Ambulance Services are provided primarily by Life Flight Network.

 Our motto: Duty - Honor - Community